Indigo FM Returns Stable Leadership

 Ada and Nyssa each started off as Yackanadandah Primary School students, Ada in Year 5 and the following year Nyssa joined her.
 The girls enjoy sharing their love of reading and all things literature with their audience.

 In 2022 they graduated from Primary School and headed to different Secondary Schools.
 Ada attends Marian College Myrtleford, whilst Nyssa is at Beechworth Secondary College.
 Despite attending different schools, these great friends collaborate on their radio program throughout the fortnight and present Ada and Nyssa’s Book Talk live from the Yackandandah studio every fortnight – a show they commenced in Term 2 2023.
-Their show is gathering some impressive momentum as they have explored themes such as fables, memoirs and the horror genre, to name just a few.
+Their show is gathering some impressive momentum as they have explored themes such as fables, memoirs, Greek mythology and the horror genre, to name just a few.

 Indigo FM President Scott Landells caught up with Charles, Nyssa and Ada recently to get the lowdown on their radio experience.